VP-VLA: Visual Prompting as an Interface for Vision-Language-Action Models: Experiment

 \textbf{Effect of Visual Prompt Design.} Changing the target object prompt from a crosshair to a point (``w/ point'') degrades performance to 47.3\% on average.
 A single point provides weaker spatial extent information compared to a structured crosshair, making it harder for the policy to infer object location but rather treating it as visual perturbation.
 This indicates that prompt geometry influences how effectively spatial cues are interpreted.
 We also test directly overlaying prompts on the primary RGB image (``w/ direct overlay''), which yields 50.8\%.
 Separating the visual prompt avoids excessive interference with raw visual features and prevent overlapping.

-\textbf{Overall Discussion.} Across all variants, our full method consistently achieves the best across all tasks.
+\textbf{Overall Discussion.} Our full method ranked the best among other variants.
 The results demonstrate that (i) grounding supervision is necessary for reliable prompt utilization, (ii) supervision should be applied selectively rather than densely, and (iii) prompt representation design significantly affects perception.
 Together, these findings validate the current design.